EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 As you can see, we need to go through three steps to create the `VehicleQuotesContext` instance and get a database that's ready for testing:

 First, we create a `DbContextOptionsBuilder` and use that to obtain the `options` object that the `VehicleQuotesContext` needs as a constructor parameter.
 We needed to include the `Microsoft.EntityFrameworkCore` namespace in order to have access to the `DbContextOptionsBuilder`.
-For this, I just copied, and slightly modified this statement from the `ConfigureServices` method in the REST API's `VehicleQuotes/Startup.cs` file:
+For this, I just copied and slightly modified this statement from the `ConfigureServices` method in the REST API's `VehicleQuotes/Startup.cs` file:

 ```csharp
 // VehicleQuotes/Startup.cs